cobwebch/external_import/Documentation/Administration/Children/Index.rst

 Description
   List of columns (database fields) needed for the nested table.
 This is an associative array, using the column name as the key.
-Then each column must have one of two properties
+Then each column must have one of two properties:

   value
     This is a simple value that will be used for each entry into the nested table.